bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/dinostratus.md

 * The second objection relates to Dinostratus's use of the quadratrix to square the circle.
 * Dinostratus probably did much more work on geometry but nothing is known of it.

-Born about 390BC, Greece.
+Born about 390 BC, Greece.
 Died about 320 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dinostratus/)